 I am currently sold out of carpets for awhile.
-I may have a few males available early in 2021.
+I am raising several clutches of babies right now and they should start to become available in late April.
 Make sure to sign up on my site for notifications of availability.
 I am holding back more females than ever so that I will be able to meet the high demand for this species!
 I am incubating multiple clutches of eggs that will be availble in spring or summer of 2021.
 2022 should see more captive bred carpet chameleons than ever before!

 Please read the entire description as it should hopefully answer most questions you might have on them.
 Other than that please PM me with any questions.
 Thanks for looking!